oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   e.
 Provide a description for your Group, e.g. *Group for image classification OCW23 LiveLab users*

   f.
-Click **Add User to Group**, and select the name of the user who will proceed with the lab tasks after the Policy Setup.
+Select the name of the user who will proceed with the lab tasks after the Policy Setup.

   ![Create Group](./images/7-create-group.png)